Biography of Francis Crick

 The Westminster City Council unveiled a plaque in front of a flat in London where Crick lived from 1945 to 1947.

 These claims are disputed in a biography written by Brenda Maddox, called 'Rosalind Franklin: The Dark Lady of DNA'.
-Maddox’s book explains that Franklin transferred her data to Wilkin because she was leaving King’s to go work at Birkbeck, and that this was not a strange thing to do.
+Maddox’s book explains that Franklin transferred her data to Wilkin because she was leaving King’s to go work at Birkbeck.

 Besides this, both the Biophysics Research Unit at King’s College where Franklin worked, and the Medical Research Council Unit in the Cavendish Laboratory where Crick and Watson did their research, were funded by the MRC.